 10. Avoid over-packing

-If real estate is still at a premium after all these tips, you can always fall back on a guaranteed hint that will help you to save space: avoid the tendency to over-pack.
-Think about what is really required for the holiday.
+If real estate is still at a premium after all these tips, you can always fall back on a guaranteed hint that will help you to save space: Avoid the tendency to over-pack.
+Think about what is really required for your break.
 In short, prepare a constructive list rather than reading straight from the Armageddon survival kit handbook.

-Isn’t it time you hit the road with you caravan in tow?
-Book your next break now with BIG4.
+Isn’t it time you hit the road?
+Book your next BIG4 adventure now.

 Find & book your holiday accommodation with BIG4